Sayere1/Zhogatronics-E-commerce/README.md

-# QuickCart - A simple eCommerce website
+# Zhogatronics - A simple eCommerce website

 QuickCart is an open-source **Next.js eCommerce frontend** project.
 It provides a modern, fast and customizable shopping UI.